AnthonyBloomer/tmdbv3api/README.md

 # tmdb
 Python wrapper for The Movie Database (TMDb) API.

-To use this wrapper you will need to get an API key from TMDB.
+To use this wrapper you will need to get an API key from TMDb.

 Register an account:
 https://www.themoviedb.org/account/signup